 - Central utility room.

 - Fabric colors available to match school colors.

 - Easy to dismantle and move to next location.
 Can be relocated multiple times without damage to the building.

 - Quick delivery

 - Installation included in price.
-Enjoy peace of mind, knowing your Denali Classroom System will be setup quickly with an experienced setup team from Alaska Structures!
+Enjoy peace of mind, knowing your modular building will be setup quickly with an experienced setup team from Alaska Structures!

-To learn more about the Denali Classroom System or discuss your upcoming school expansion or modular classroom needs, please call Alaska Structures at +1-907-344-1565.
+To discuss your upcoming school expansion or modular classroom needs, please call Alaska Structures at +1-907-344-1565.